danielpape/danielpape.co.uk/README.md

-# Daniel Pape's  Website 2022
+# Daniel Pape's  Website 2024

 Hello, my name is Daniel Pape.
 I'm a UX Designer from the UK and this is the source code to my website.

 I used the following things to build this site:

+## Tech
-- React library
+- React
-- NextJS static site framework
+- NextJS
+- Tailwind CSS
-- Github Pages hosting
+- Github Pages

+## Design & Code
-- Figma design tool
+- Figma
-- VSCode text editor
+- Codesandbox running in Chrome

+## Hardware
-- MacBook Pro laptop
+- MacBook Pro